CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab4.md

 # Lab 4: Configure Anti-Phishing and Safe Links Policies

-In this task, you will create a custom Anti-Phishing policy and Safe Links policy to enhance protection against malicious emails and phishing links.
+In this lab, you will create a custom Anti-Phishing policy and Safe Links policy to enhance protection against malicious emails and phishing links.
 You will also simulate a phishing email and verify alerts and detections.

 1. On the **Microsoft Defender portal**, go to **Email & collaboration (1)** → **Policies & rules (2)** → **Threat policies (3)**.